-"A lot of the things you can to do help support someone who is struggling can be non verbal too.
-Simply being physically present with someone who is feeling anxious or depressed can be incredibly supportive and soothing," says Dr Zoë Watson, an east London based GP with a special interest in mental health.
+"A lot of the things you can to do help support someone who is struggling can be non-verbal too.
+Simply being physically present with someone who is feeling anxious or depressed can be incredibly supportive and soothing," says Dr Zoë Watson, a London-based GP with a special interest in mental health.

 "Generally, people in the depths of a mental health crisis don’t want advice, they don’t want to be told what to do, they don’t want to be told what helped this person or that person."

 Instead, Watson explains, "They are experiencing emotional trauma and the brain simply isn’t responsive to – albeit often well-meaning – advice.
 Offering unsolicited advice may in fact lead to further feelings of depression and inadequacy, due to the fact they will often feel too tired/anxious/withdrawn to even contemplate leaving the house."

 Read more: Why song is so great for your mental health, as 'singing estate agent' goes viral

 Don't put pressure on yourself to solve it